markmoxon/elite-source-code-library/versions/demo/1-source-files/main-sources/README.md

-# Annotated source code for the BBC Micro Elite demo
+# Annotated source code for the BBC Micro Elite demonstration disc

-This folder contains the annotated source code for the BBC Micro Elite demo.
+This folder contains the annotated source code for the BBC Micro Elite demonstration disc.

 * Main source files: